 Saturday, September 20, 2008

-A project required some clickable jpegs, but didn't want to use javascript to do all of this - I don't like how cumbersome java typcially becomes and when scripts become broken.
-I was somewhat determined to make the thumbnails myself and then manipulate the rest with Cascading Style Sheets (CSS).
-At the bottom of the entry here, however, I found a lightweight and probably foolproof java script.
+Note: At the bottom of the entry here, however, I found a lightweight and probably foolproof java script.
 Additionally, in the search for the CSS solution, I ran across a notable introductory CSS tutorial here, and one that explains how to create rounded corners here.

 thumbnail generation

-$jpgtn -H -s 128 -d "./thumbs/" -p "tn_" *.jpg
+$ jpgtn -H -s 128 -d "./thumbs/" -p "tn_" *.jpg

 access("/etc/ld.so.preload", R_OK) = -1 ENOENT (No such file or directory)